andreacorbellini/andreacorbellini.github.io/src/content/2020-001-ubuntu-global-dns.md

     dns=none
     systemd-resolved=false

-To apply the settings either run restart your computer or run:
+To apply the settings either restart your computer or run:

     sudo systemctl reload NetworkManager.service